FeiYan8699/keras/docs/templates/preprocessing/image.md

         - __Arguments__:
             - __directory__: path to the target directory.
 It should contain one subdirectory per class, and the subdirectories should contain PNG or JPG images.
 See [this script](https://gist.github.com/fchollet/0830affa1f7f19fd47b06d4cf89ed44d) for more details.
+            - __target_size__: tuple of integers, default: `(256, 256)`.
+The dimensions to which all images found will be resized.
+            - __color_mode__: one of "grayscale", "rbg".
+Default: "rgb".
+Whether the images will be converted to have 1 or 3 color channels.
             - __image_reader__: "pil" or a function.
 Default: "pil".
 A function which read file and return an image array, if equals to "pil", PIL will be used to read all files and then convert into numpy arrays.
             - __read_formats__: set of format strings (file extensions).
 Default: `{'png','jpg','jpeg','bmp'}`.
 Files with these extensions will be fed into the `image_reader`.
             - __target_size__: tuple of integers, default: `(256, 256)`.
 The dimensions to which all images found will be resized (only relevant if `image_reader == "pil"`).